stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme3.md

 thumb_img_path: /images/women2.PNG
 content_img_path: /images/diagnoe_me_title2-d346ef60.png
 excerpt: >-
-  How we've used MakeHuman to create human models and animate them using Blender!
+  Nofar used the free open-source engine - MakeHuman to create models to our game!
+And now we have some nice looking models to start the work on!
 ---
 So, these last few weeks were a blast.